dannykryan/studybuddy/README.md

 ### Dependencies

-StudyBuddy uses Bcrypt for password hashing, the Express router, Morgan for middleware, PG to interact with our PostgreSQL database, and UUID for unique user and resource IDs.
+StudyBuddy uses Bcrypt for password hashing, the Express router, Morgan for middleware, and PG to interact with our PostgreSQL database.

 ---